kailin-lu/reinforcement-learning-exercises/README.md

-# reinforcement-learning-exercises
+# Solutions to Reinforcement Learning, An Introduction 2nd Edition by Sutton and Barto

-Solutions to Reinforcement Learning, An Introduction 2nd Edition by Sutton and Barto
+Solutions are my own, feel free to submit issues with comments or errors.